You want smart political talk without the meltdowns?

 It's not like suddenly things turned around.

-Uh presidential immunity, it turns out Trump does have some, thank God, or else every president would be arrested basically after they leave office.
+Presidential immunity, it turns out Trump does have some, thank God, or else every president would be arrested basically after they leave office.

 Because basically it sounds like everybody's saying not happening.

-No, I mean, just procedurally, there's no way that uh because the the Supreme Court basically said that the president has immunity for his official actions, and it's not just Donald Trump.
+No, I mean, just procedurally, there's no way that because the Supreme Court basically said that the president has immunity for his official actions.

-But you know, there's been talk about prosecuting Joe Biden for the deaths that that have resulted as and that have happened as a result of his border policies.
+Remember, this affects Joe Biden and other people have gone up to the people that, you know, there's been talk about prosecuting Joe Biden for the deaths that have resulted that have happened as a result of his border policies.

-Well, that's not gonna happen now.
+Well, that's not going to happen now.

 He's immune because they're incompetent, but those are his official acts, even if they're incompetent.

-And so there's immunity from those official acts for the private acts, there's not.
+And so there's immunity for those official acts.

-So the Supreme Court basically said you need to go back down to the lower court and figure out what was private, what was official acts, and and I think that's going to be tough.
+So the Supreme Court basically said, you need to go back down to the lower court and figure out what was private, what was official acts.

 And then, of course, the court also added that you can't use those official acts as part of your prosecution.

-So, I mean, I think the prosecution, and this is I've handled thousands of criminal cases in my career.
+So, I mean, I think the prosecution, and this is, I've handled thousands of criminal cases in my career.

-I used to prosecute gangs, I was an assistant U.S. attorney.
+I was an assistant U.S. attorney.

 Now, I don't think they'll do that.